 In 2015, the United Nations adopted the 2030 Agenda for Sustainable Development action, which underpinned 17 Sustainable Development Goals ("SDGs") with an aim to end poverty, protect the planet and ensure a peaceful and prosperous world by 2030.
-We have matched our ESG management and efforts with the 7 SDGs that we have determined to be the most important to our stakeholders and our business since we are a responsible company with a long-term sustainability goal.
+We have matched our ESG management and efforts with the 7 SDGs that we have determined to be the most important to our stakeholders and our business since we are a responsible Group with a long-term sustainability goal.
 Details of our response can be referenced to the sections below.

-SDGs Sections GOOD HEALTH AND WELL BEING MUTUALLY BENEFICIAL EMPLOYMENT - Healthy and Safe Workplace SENDER EQUALITY MUTUALLY BENEFICIAL EMPLOYMENT - Fair and Diverse Workplace CLEAN WATER AND SANITATION ECO-FRIENDLY OPERATIONS B DECENT WORK AND ECONOMIC GROWTH MUTUALLY BENEFICIAL EMPLOYMENT - Employment Conditions 12 RESPONSIBLE OPERATIONS - Supply Chain Management HESPUNBLE AND PROJUCTION ECO-FRIENDLY OPERATIONS 13 CLIMATE ACTION CLIMATE CHANGE PREPAREDNESS LIE BELOW WATER ECO-FRIENDLY OPERATIONS
+SDGs Sections OUR PEOPLE - Healthy and Safe Workplace OUR PEOPLE - Fair and Diverse Workplace ECO-FRIENDLY OPERATIONS OUR PEOPLE - Employment Conditions RESPONSIBLE OPERATIONS - Supply Chain Management ECO-FRIENDLY OPERATIONS CLIMATE CHANGE PREPAREDNESS ECO-FRIENDLY OPERATIONS